On This Page

 How does CNO’s QA program work?

-If a nurse chooses not to participate or does not demonstrate adequate knowledge skill and judgement, they may be directed to complete additional activities directed by CNO’s QA Committee.
+If a nurse chooses not to participate in QA Assessment or does not demonstrate adequate knowledge, skill and judgment in their submission, they may be directed by CNO’s Quality Assurance Committee to complete additional activities.